arturosalazar/giphy_explorer_project/DEVELOPMENT_PLAN.md

     Implementation:
         ~~Add a button to your HTML.~~
         Attach an event listener to the button that calls the function to fetch and display a new GIF when clicked.
+        Ensure event listener function will only create one image.
+Further clicks should simply update image

 ### Step 3: Enable Searching for GIFs